mawrkus/pull-request-review-guide/README.md

 If the need for a refactoring or substantial changes arise during the review, create directly a new task and add a link to it in the review.

-Remember that, the longer a review takes, the higher are the risks for merge conflicts, and for a decrease of motivation for everyone participating in the review.
+Remember that, the longer a review takes, the higher are the risks for merge conflicts, and for a decrease in motivation for everyone participating in the review.

-#### Don't take it personnally / Take some distance
+#### Don't take it personally / Take some distance

 There's a difference between who you are and what you do.
 What you do can always be improved through constructive and respectful criticism.